22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Minimizing dairy consumption is a strong anti-inflammatory strategy, so we created this silky sauce, which comes together by blending cannellini beans rather than using heavy cream.
 It's paired with kale, one of the healthiest greens around, creating a full-bodied bright green sauce to coat whole wheat noodles.

-10 of 20
+10 of 22

-Seared Beets with Turmeric-Tahini Broccoli and Salmon
+Seared Beets With Turmeric-Tahini Broccoli and Salmon

 seared beets with turmeric-tahini broccoli and salmon